Integration For Developers 15 min read Updated May 6, 2026

 Batch reads and writes

-Odoo's XML-RPC handles batched operations natively. search_read with a list of IDs returns all records in one call. write with a list of IDs applies the same vals to all of them.
+The Odoo External JSON-2 API supports batched operations natively — pass arrays of IDs to write/create/unlink for multi-record operations in a single round-trip.
+Legacy XML-RPC remains supported for existing integrations only. search_read with a list of IDs returns all records in one call. write with a list of IDs applies the same vals to all of them.
 Use these.

 # BAD — one round trip per product